 The Shoens launched U-Haul in the summer of 1945.
 The first trailers were bought from welding shops or second hand from private owners.
 Within two weeks of leaving Los Angeles, the first U-Haul trailer was parked on a service station lot and being offered for rent.
-By the end of 1945, 30 4' x 7' open trailers were on service station lots in Portland, Vancouver and Seattle, Washington.
+By the end of 1945, 30 4' x 7' open trailers were on service station lots in Portland, Seattle and Vancouver, Wash.

 The company was not an overnight success.
 The purchased trailers—generally a frame and tongue built on the running gear of scrapped automobiles, what Sam would later call "junkers"—broke down with painful frequency, often costing more to repair than could be covered by rental fees.
 That winter, to cut expenses "to the bone," Sam and Anna Mary moved in with her folks on the family ranch.
 They were broke, but believed they had a business.
 Based on his appearance of success, Sam obtained credit from a local lumber yard and was able to obtain war-surplus steel from a Navy yard.